create3000/x_ite/docs/_posts/tutorials/animating-transforms.md

 Interpolators use key times and values and compute intermediate values

-All interpolatorsolators have:
+All interpolators have:

 - a *set\_fraction* input to set the fractional time
 - a *value\_changed* output to send new values

-Some interpolatorsolators are:
+Some interpolators are:

 - The [PositionInterpolator](/x_ite/components/interpolation/positioninterpolator/) node converts times to positions (or scales)
 - The [OrientationInterpolator](/x_ite/components/interpolation/orientationinterpolator/) node converts times to rotations